gektec/G10beta/content/unreal engine tutorial/example_environment/_index.md

 ---
 Please use your mouse rotate around following scene.
 Use the scrolling wheel to zoom in or out.

 It may take a few seconds to load the model.
+Some visual effects, such as shadows, are not able to be represented due to performance limitations.

 This is only a test environment.
 We can not distribute the full asset until our stakeholders have released their work.